jackdgerrard/TypeScript-refresher-notes/readme.md

 is it useful?
 No. I would never really use this.
 If you just want to host a markdown file public there are so many options than paying for runtime compute on any VPS.

 So what's the point?
 I'll leave that to your imagination.
 Peace ✌️

+## More things to go do and look at:

+If you made it this far you're probably enthused with Typescript, bless.

+The best and most definitive reference for TypeScript is the official [TypeScript documentation](https://www.typescriptlang.org/docs/), specifically the [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/intro.html).

+The Handbook is the single most important resource for learning and understanding TypeScript.
+It's written by the same team that develops the language and is always up-to-date with the latest features.
+It's designed to be a comprehensive guide for all levels of developers.

+- For Beginners: It has dedicated sections like "TypeScript for JavaScript Programmers" and "TypeScript for Java/C# Programmers" that cater to your existing knowledge.

+- For All Levels: It starts with foundational concepts like everyday types and then progressively moves to more advanced topics like generics, type manipulation, and conditional types.

+- For Professionals: It also includes a detailed TSConfig Reference, which is essential for configuring the compiler for different project needs.

+While other books, courses, and community guides are valuable, they often draw their information from this official source.
+For the most accurate, reliable, and up-to-date information on the language itself, the Handbook is the gold standard.

+---
+Here are some highly recommended third-party resources from Google Gemini for learning and mastering TypeScript.

+##### 📚 Books
+* **"Effective TypeScript" by Dan Vanderkam**: A fantastic book that goes beyond the basics.
+It's structured as a series of 62 specific, actionable tips to help you write cleaner, more idiomatic TypeScript.
+It's an excellent resource for anyone who has a solid grasp of the fundamentals and wants to level up their skills.

+* **"Programming TypeScript" by Boris Cherny**: This book is a comprehensive guide for all skill levels.
+It's praised for its clear explanations and practical examples, making it a great choice for both newcomers and those looking to deepen their understanding of more advanced topics.

+***

+##### 💻 Online Courses
+* **Frontend Masters**: Offers a variety of high-quality courses on TypeScript from industry experts like Steve Kinney and Mike North.
+Their content is always up-to-date and dives deep into both the theoretical underpinnings and practical application of the language.

+* **ZTM (Zero to Mastery)**: Andrei Neagoie's "Complete TypeScript Developer" course is a popular choice.
+It's known for its project-based approach, which helps solidify learning by building real-world applications.

+* **Ultimate Courses**: Their "TypeScript Deep Dive" course, led by Josh Carroll, is another excellent option.
+It focuses on taking you from a basic understanding to mastery, covering even the most complex aspects of the language.

+***

+##### 🌐 Blogs and Newsletters
+* **TypeScript Blog (Official)**: While an official resource, it's worth mentioning.
+It's the best place to stay updated on new features, releases, and the future direction of the language.

+* **Marius Schulz's Blog**: Known for his in-depth articles on advanced TypeScript topics and his insights into compiler behavior.
+His content is highly respected within the TypeScript community.

+* **Dev.to and Medium**: A search for "TypeScript" on these platforms will yield countless articles and tutorials from a wide range of developers.
+They are great for finding solutions to specific problems or seeing how others are using the language in real-world scenarios.

+---

+Check out Dmytro Zharii's [awesome-typescript repostiory](https://github.com/dzharii/awesome-typescript) for things to go do.